 These innovative techniques will capture polluted stormwater before it enters the storm drains and pipes that send untreated water directly into the creek.
 By capturing the water before it enters the system, we will filter out pollution while protecting the creek from harmful erosion due to stormwater runoff.

-The large property Green Stormwater Infrastructure projects now have approved designs and are ready for construction beginning in July.
+The large property Green Stormwater Infrastructure projects now have approved designs and we are doing construction!
 The projects are set for completion by the end of August 2018.

 - Mitchell Elementary School (3 mb)

 - Washtenaw County – 2201 Hogback Road (2 mb)